See NOTES on this page for specifics of state and license restrictions.

 About the Course: The term “Co-Occurring Disorders” describes the simultaneous existence of a Mental Health (MH) Disorder and a Substance Use Disorder (SUD), more complicated to diagnose and treat than either Mental Health or Substance Use Disorders alone.
 Many treatment strategies useful for either disorder, like Motivational Interviewing skills or Cognitive Behavioral Therapy, can be used successfully with clients with Co-Occurring Disorders.

-CE Information This is a 6 CE course ($35) for re-credentialing CASACs.
+CE Information This is a 2 CE ($35) course for NYS SWers and LMHCs.
 Cost includes CE credit.

 Content level: Beginning to Intermediate

 About the Clinical Instructor: Tina Iler, LCSWR, is in private and agency practice in the mid-Hudson region of New York State.
 She is the Social Work consultant for the BPTI Continuing Education group and the BPTI contact person for continuing education in New Jersey.
 She has over 25 years experience in direct practice with clients with mental health and substance use disorders.
 She is passionate about Motivational Interviewing and trains extensively in MI.
 As well, she has been trained by the Beck Institute in CBT and the Linehan Institute for DBT and mindfulness.
 In her individual therapy, she provides compassionate support to work towards developing coping skills for healthier choices, improved self care, and building resilience to live life with greater ease and acceptance of past or present circumstances.
 As a trainer, she is resourceful, dynamic and creative.
 Feedback from previous archived webinar attendees: “It was very informative and I’ve been using this framework within my practice.” -Abigail, Idaho